 Walk around the German Colony

-You simply can’t go to Haifa and skip the German Colony.
+You simply can’t go to Haifa and skip the German Colony – a walk there is one of the things to do in Haifa.
 It sits right at the bottom of Bahai Gardens and chances are you’ll walk through it on your way there.
 This is Haifa’s prettiest neighborhood, first created in 1868 when a second wave of settlements hit the Holy Land, many of the buildings are still very well kept – some are private homes, others have been turned into cafés, bars and restaurants.

 Discover Wadi Nisnas